covalentlybound/AHEaD-2021/Google-Cloud/README.md

 Now try making a line plot showing the trend of `total_revenue` over the years with a line for each `county`.
 I'd suggest using `ggplot`.
-Make a pull request to put your code in this folder and display your plot on this page (or you can use the Google Doc).
+Make a pull request to push your code in this directory and edit this file to add your plot on this page (or you can use the Google Doc).

 `Delete this and put your figuers here`